jamesalmond/dozuki-mapper/README.markdown

 # Dozuki Mapper

-An attempt at writing a wrapper for mapping XML structures to objects
+A simple DSL for mapping xml documents directly to user-defined classes.
+Ideal for API parsing.

 ## What does it do?

-At the moment, not much.
-WIP.
+You've got an XML API and you want to model the output in Ruby objects, parse values to primitives and build a structure.
+You don't want to write lots of code or XPaths or repeat yourself.
+Dozuki-mapper, built on the Dozuki gem, lets you define the mapping between the XML and the objects, but does little more, meaning you have control over the definition of your class.
+It is currently only suited to reasonably direct mappings as it's being used to model API responses.

 Features can be found in the [features folder](https://github.com/jamesalmond/dozuki-mapper/tree/master/features).

 It's built using the [dozuki gem](https://github.com/jamesalmond/dozuki)

 # How do I use it?

-    class Person
-      include Dozuki::Mapper
-      attr_accessor :name, :address, :post_code
-    end

     xml = %Q{
     <person>